KĀlachakra StŪpa

 Liberation upon seeing

-Stupas are regarded as liberation-upon-seeing sacred objects, giving a direct blessing to anyone who sees them—regardless of background.
-Visitors are welcome to come simply to be near the stupa, walk mindfully, reflect, and cultivate wholesome intentions.
+Stūpas are a direct blessing to anyone who sees them with an open heart, regardless of background.
+Visitors are welcome to come simply to be near the stūpa, walk mindfully, reflect, and cultivate wholesome intentions.

 Coffee Bean